drewbernetes/pre-commits/README.md

 ## Why do I need this?

-Because you forget to run trivy against your code before pushing again, didn't you? :wink:.
+Because you forgot to run `trivy` against your code before pushing again, didn't you? :wink:.
 I know I do sometimes!